Recruitment General Information

 Please note that a binding commitment can only be made after verification of all conditions and will take the form of a contract signed by the Executive Director.

 If a reserve list is established, it will remain valid for a period of 1 year following its establishment and may be extended.
-Therefore candidates whose names are put on a reserve list could be offered a contract during this period of time.
-Candidates on a reserve list may also be considered for a different post within the same grade if the job specification and the nature of the role are similar.
+Therefore, candidates whose names are put on a reserve list could be offered a contract during this period of time.

-Please note that selection processes take several months to be completed and that no information will be released during this period.
-Once a selection process has been completed, its status will be displayed on our web site.
+Please note that a selection process may take several months to be completed and that no information will be released during this period.

 Education, certificates and diplomas

-Candidates must bring the originals and also provide photocopies of certificates or diplomas to show that they have completed studies of the level required by the notice of the selection procedure.
+Candidates must be able to provide copies of certificates or diplomas to show that they have completed studies of the level required by the notice of the selection procedure.
 The first degree/diploma obtained by the candidate giving access to the recruitment category and being relevant to the notice in the selection procedure is counted for admission to the selection procedure.

 In the case of specialist or further training, candidates must specify whether the course was full-time or part-time, which subjects were covered and the official length of the course.

 Only diplomas issued by EU Member State authorities and diplomas recognised as equivalent by the relevant EU Member State bodies are accepted.
-If the main studies took place outside the European Union, the candidate’s qualification must have been recognised by a body delegated officially for the purpose by one of the European Union Member States (such as a national Ministry of Education) and a document attesting so must be submitted with the application by the closing date.
+If the main studies took place outside the European Union, the candidate’s qualification must have been recognised by a body delegated officially for the purpose by one of the European Union Member States (such as a national Ministry of Education).
 This will enable the Selection Committee to accurately assess the level of the qualifications.

-Professional experience connected with the Agency’s areas of activities shall be taken into account and is counted only from the time the candidate obtained the certificate or diploma required for admission.
+Paid professional experience shall be taken into account and is counted only from the time the candidate obtained the certificate or diploma required for admission.
 Where additional periods of training and study are accompanied by periods of professional activity, only the latter shall be considered as professional experience.

-Candidates must provide supporting documents confirming the length and nature of their experience.
-If, for reasons of confidentiality, a candidate is unable to provide the necessary statement for their current employment, he/she must provide photocopies of the contract, the letter of recruitment and /or the first pay slip and the candidate must in any event provide a copy of the latest pay slip.
+Candidates must provide supporting documents confirming the length and nature of their professional experience.
+If, for reasons of confidentiality, a candidate is unable to provide the necessary statement for their current employment, he/she must provide photocopies of the contract, the letter of recruitment and/or the first/last payslip.

 If candidates undertook a traineeship, they must provide proof of whether this was remunerated or not.